Tiago4k/FeatureRanker/README.md

 # FeatureRanker

-Simple Python implementation of a feature selection alogrithm for Malware Analysis.
+Simple Python implementation of a feature selection alogrithm used in Malware Analysis.